Wuts0n/trafficon-application-exercise/README.md

 1) Data import
 2) Data retrieval

-Users with admin privileges can import and update data.
+In an ideal world, only users with admin privileges can import, update and delete data.
+Authorization and Authentication are **not** implemented here though.

-All users can query data.
-Currently, data can only be querried by a list of parking lots.
-The total amount of unoccupied parking spaces is then returned.
+All users can query parking lot data.
+Additionally, all users can query the sum of available parking spaces of all or of a specific set of parking lots.

 ### Database Relationship Diagram